Our Team

 Sports Massage Therapist and Physiotherapy Assistant

-Anthony joined the PEAK Sports massage team in September 2020 and is based at our Garforth Clinic.
-He is also on hand for working alongside our specialist Neuro and Paediatric teams as a Physiotherapy Assistant, when required.
+Rachael joined the PEAK Sports Massage team in April 2023 and is based at our Otley and Garforth clinics.
+She also works alongside our specialist Neuro and Paediatric teams as a Physiotherapy Assistant.

 Dr Paige Copeland, MCSP